Advances in Colorectal Cancer TreatmentPublished: Feb 4, 2021

 Surgeons at TGH perform more TAMIS for rectal cancer than any other center in the region.
 In TAMIS, rather than performing abdominal surgery to remove the rectum, surgeons are able to operate through the anal opening, remove a portion of the rectum and reconstruct it.
 The surgery is far easier on patients, with minimal pain and an outpatient or overnight stay.

 For Marcet, the breakthroughs underscore his team’s passionate commitment to patient care, teaching and research.
 But he knows that an important element remains heightening awareness, especially among at-risk populations.
 “Chadwick Boseman’s death was shocking to me and so many others,” Marcet said of the Black Panther actor.
-“But hopefully his name recognition will bring more attention to this terrible disease and resonate with people.”
+“But hopefully his name recognition has brought more attention to this terrible disease and resonate with people.”